hackettjoe/Amazon-AWS-SAA-C02/README.md

 #### Partitions

 Amazon DynamoDB stores data in partitions.
 A partition is an allocation of storage for a table, backed by solid state drives (SSDs) and automatically replicated across multiple Availability Zones within an AWS Region.
-Partition management is handled entirely by DynamoDB—you never have to manage partitions yourself.
+Partition management is handled entirely by DynamoDBâ€”you never have to manage partitions yourself.

 ### In-Memory Acceleration with DynamoDB Accelerator (DAX)